MC42/hi-im.kim/writing/pmmm/sous-chef.md

 "I'll take that as a *no* then."

 "Th' hell is your deal anyways?
-Isn't there some big bad witch comin' t' town?
+Ain't there some big bad witch comin' t' town?
 Isn't like... getting grief seeds more important than yer lil' domestic thing?"

 She had a frown on her face, slightly more irate than usual.
-Walpurgisnacht *would* arrive in eight days; she was right.
+Walpurgisnacht *would* arrive in eight days; Kyoko was *right*.

 Homura couldn't help as a twinge of guilt coarsed through her.
-Walpurgisnacht *would* arrive in eight days; she was right.
+Walpurgisnacht *would* arrive in eight days, and she had done little to prepare.
 She had *sworn* not to rely on anyone else so authoritative, and here she was...

-But she wasn't dependent on anyone else, she told herself.

 *I need this.
 We both need this.
 All of us do.*

 The charity cooking was essential if it kept Tomoe Mami alive long enough to fight Walpurgisnacht.
 If.

-Homura was merely opting to do *additional* good in the process.
+Homura was merely opting to do *additional* good in the process, hopeful about this time flow.

 "Yes.
 Walpurgisnacht is arriving soon, but cooking helps me collect my thoughts.
 As does food help you with yours."